microsoft/health-architectures/Postman/README.md

 **Step 2:** Assign app roles to Postman for Azure API for FHIR and FHIR-Proxy
 **Step 3:** Import environment templates and collection files into Postman
 **Step 4:** Enter parameter values for two Postman environments:
-1. One environment for making API calls directly to Azure API for FHIR
+1. One for making API calls directly to Azure API for FHIR
-2. Another environment for making API calls via FHIR-Proxy to Azure API for FHIR
+2. Another for making API calls via FHIR-Proxy to Azure API for FHIR

 **Step 5:** Get an authorization token from AAD
 **Step 6:** Test Postman setup and get Azure API for FHIR capabilities statement